-- Inspection of the site to ensure that all erosion/sedimentation and stabilisation controls are in place and in effective working order - the relocation of materials that could cause environmental incidents such as potential pollution incidents onto higher ground and away from flood prone areas - Actions to be taken to prevent any environmental incidents such as potential pollution incidents - Measures to be implemented to protect disturbed ground from erosion.
+- Inspection of the site to ensure that all erosion/sedimentation and stabilisation controls are in place and in effective working order - The relocation of materials that could cause environmental incidents onto higher ground and away from flood prone areas - Actions to be taken to prevent any environmental incidents such as potential pollution incidents - Measures to be implemented to protect disturbed ground from erosion.

-Following the wet weather event, a post wet weather inspection will be undertaken to review site performance and repair controls as required.
-The erosion and sediment control review post rainfall will include:
+Following a wet weather event where >10mm of rain has been recorded by the Project AWS, a post wet weather inspection will be undertaken to review site performance and repair controls as required.
+The post-rainfall erosion and sediment control review will include:

-- identify dewatering requirements onsite including testing and treatment of water captured in construction sediment basins and sumps - Identify any maintenance requirements for the erosion/sedimentation and stabilisation controls.
+- Identification of dewatering requirements onsite including testing and treatment of water captured in construction sediment basins and sumps - Identification of any maintenance requirements for the erosion/sedimentation and stabilisation controls.

-Review the SWMP, ESCP and Stockpile Management protocol/ procedure when erosion/sedimentation control measures, stabilisation control measures and other soil and water control measures are found to be not fully effective, including review of design parameters used for BLUE BOOK calculations.
+Review of the SWMP, ESCP and Stockpile Management protocol/procedure will be considered when erosion/sedimentation control measures, stabilisation control measures and other soil and water control measures are found to be not fully effective, including review of design parameters used for BLUE BOOK calculations.